archanakalburgi/Image_Search_OpenAI_Clip/docs/deployment.md

+# Deployment

-# Building Docker image on M1 and running on Heroku
+## Building Docker image on M1 and running on Heroku
 The Docker image is built on the M1 machine and then pushed to Heroku fails with a exec error.

 The fix is described here: https://stackoverflow.com/questions/66982720/keep-running-into-the-same-deployment-error-exec-format-error-when-pushing-nod